ssec/polar2grid/doc/source/introduction.rst

     * Intel or AMD CPU with 64-bit instruction support (2+ cores - 2.4GHz)
     * 16 GB RAM (minimum)
-    * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
+    * CentOS 7.9 64-bit Linux; the software has been tested successfully on Rocky Linux 8.5
     * 5 GB disk space (minimum)

 License and Disclaimer